braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 ### Name your Canvas: The “what”

 Never underestimate the power of the name.
 Braze is built for collaboration so this is a good time to get grounded in how you’ll communicate goals with your team.
 You can add Tags (including Teams Tags) and name both steps and variants within the Canvas.
-For more on customer journeys, check out our [Mapping User Lifecycles](http://lab.braze.com/mapping-customer-lifecycles) LAB course!
+For more on customer journeys, check out our [Lab course](http://lab.braze.com/mapping-customer-lifecycles) on mapping user lifecycles!

 ### Create starting conditions: The “when”